IIITM-Jay/Property-Management-System-Docs/docs/source/index.rst

    :align: center

 .. important::
-      * Follows the classic three level architecture of databse: *Physical level, Conceptual level and External level*
+      * The sysytem follows the classic three level architecture of databse: *Physical level, Conceptual level and External level*
-      * Supports data independence based on three schema architecture
+      * It supports data independence based on three schema architecture